Little Valley (village), New York

-Little Valley is a village and the county seat of Cattaraugus County, New York, United States.
+Little Valley (Nigáhadá’s’a:h) is a village and the county seat of Cattaraugus County, New York, United States.
 It is the location of the county fair (held in August in the fairgrounds north of the village).
 The village is in the northwest corner of the town of Little Valley, which is north of Salamanca.
 The village population was 1,084 at the 2020 census, out of a population of 1,740 within the entire town.

 The village's name is a relative comparison of two tributaries (the other being the neighboring Great Valley) of the Allegheny River.

 History

 Prior to 1868, the village of Ellicottville was the county seat, but the presence of a railroad line in Little Valley prompted a move.
 The village of Little Valley was incorporated in 1876.
 The railroad line shut down around 1990.

-The Little Valley post office is the only village structure listed on the National Register of Historic Places.
-The building is one of the newer buildings in the town, constructed in 1941 as project of the Works Progress Administration.
-Several other buildings (such as the Civil War Memorial Building in 1911 and the former Little Valley Central School building in 1921, as well as many of the houses) are significantly older than the post office.
+The Little Valley post office and Civil War Memorial Building are both listed on the National Register of Historic Places.

 Ira Joe Fisher, a daytime television personality and weather reporter, spent most of his childhood in Little Valley.